 Criminal Defense Lawyer Glendale, MO.
-Having a criminal charge filed against you, even a small one such as a traffic ticket or driving while intoxicated, can change someone’s life for good.
-Not only will your reputation among friends, family, and colleagues be permanently soiled, if found guilty you will be subject to substantial penalties varying from fines to time spent performing community service to even time behind bars.
-Furthermore, if your charges are felonies, a conviction means your rights as a citizen will be heavily restricted, including a prohibition on voting or owning a firearm.
+Being arrested and accused of a crime, even a small one such as a moving violation or driving while intoxicated, can change someone’s life forever.
+Not only will your reputation among friends, family, and colleagues be permanently soiled, if found guilty you will be facing major penalties ranging from fines to time spent performing community service to even time behind bars.
+Furthermore, if your charges are felonies, a conviction means your rights as a citizen will be heavily limited, including the inability to vote or own a firearm.

-Having the right Glendale criminal defense lawyer representing you in the courtoroom can be what separates your charges being lowered, if not completely dropped, and having to suffer these punishments.
-You need a lawyer who gives your case the ultimate in personal attention and care, who will map out a proven, winning defense strategy made especially for your distinct circumstances, and do everything in their power to minimize—or even do away with—the effect that criminal charges can have on your life.
+Having the correct Glendale criminal defense lawyer representing you in the courtoroom can make the difference between your charges being lowered, if not completely eliminated, and having to face these penalties.
+You need a lawyer who gives your case the ultimate in personal attention and care, who will map out a smart, winning defense strategy tailor-made for your unique circumstances, and do all that they can to minimize—or even eliminate—the effect that criminal charges can have on your life.

-The experienced Glendale, MO criminal defense lawyers at Combs Law Group are here to help Glendale-area citizens from all walks of life who are looking at criminal charges minimize the effect they have on their freedom, lives, and reputations.
-Our standard of providing successful, client-focused legal representation is unequaled among criminal defense lawyers in Glendale.
-We are eager to talk to you about your case today and offer free, no-obligation initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Law Group to work for you, give us a call at (314) 900-HELP or contact online today.
+The veteran Glendale, MO criminal defense lawyers at Combs Law Group are here to assist Glendale-area citizens of all kinds who are facing criminal charges reduce the effect they have on their reputation, freedoms, and lives.
+Our standard of offering successful, client-focused legal representation is unequaled among criminal defense lawyers in Glendale.
+We are waiting to talk to you about your case today and offer free, no-strings-attached initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Law Group to work for you, call us at (314) 900-HELP or get in touch with us online today.

-The experienced Glendale, MO criminal defense lawyers at Combs Law Group take a extensive variety of case types and criminal charges, including:
+The experienced Glendale, MO criminal defense lawyers at Combs Law Group take a extensive array of case types and criminal charges, including:

-Working with the right lawyer can be the difference between your case being decided in your way and losing your rights and freedoms.
-Unlike other Glendale criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Law Group, you can be assured that you can talk to your Glendale, MO criminal defense lawyer at any time, day or night, to chat about the facts of your case, how you want to proceed, or anything else.
-Regardless of where you are, what time it is, or your present circumstances, you will have a direct line to your attorney to be a friendly listener in your time of need.
+Working with the right lawyer can be the difference between your case being decided in your favor and losing your rights and freedoms.
+Unlike other Glendale criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Law Group, you can be assured that you can talk to your Glendale, MO criminal defense lawyer at any time, day or night, to discuss the facts of your case, legal strategy, or anything else.
+No matter where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say the right thing, you will be fine and they will not hassle you further.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not give you any more trouble.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to talk to a veteran St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not think you need to talk to a criminal defense lawyer, but calling one could greatly improve the circumstances of your case.
-Here are a few instances where calling a Glendale defense lawyer is the right move to make:
+It is 100% possible that you may not think you need to talk to a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
+Here are a few instances where calling a Glendale defense lawyer is the right decision:

-- When police “just want to ask questions”.
-If you were at a crime scene and were in no way involved it, it’s logical to talk to the police.
-However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
-An inexperienced or excited officer could see your statement the wrong way and think that you are a person of interest.
-If police want your eyewitness account, ask them if you can make an appointment with the officer.
-This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you tell the police leaves no doubt that you were just a bystander.
-If the facts of your case are not clear and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+- When officers “just want to ask questions”.
+If you were near a crime scene and were in no way involved it, it’s logical to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are talking to you in the first place.
+A younger or excited officer could read your account the wrong way and consider you a prime suspect.
+If police want your eyewitness account, ask them if you can make an appointment with a detective.
+This way, you can talk to an attorney, discuss what you saw and how you were involved, and make sure what you say to the police emphasizes that you were just a bystander.
+If the facts of your case are murky and could lead to you being a person of interest, you should hire a criminal defense lawyer to protect your rights.

-- When police want you to sign paperwork.
-Police cannot compel you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and heavily limits their ability to get search warrants or require you to grant access to personal information.
-However, police will sometimes ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your system.
-If the police request that you sign one of these documents, politely decline and request to talk with a lawyer.
-Voluntarily permitting the police to get access to these records, even if they did not have a legitimate reason to request them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.
+- When police want you to sign something.
+Police cannot force you to do anything unless they have a genuine hunch that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and heavily sanctions their power to obtain search warrants or force you to grant access to personal information.
+However, police will occasionally ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your system.
+If the police ask you to sign one of these papers, politely refuse and ask to talk with a lawyer.
+Voluntarily allowing the police to gain access to these records, even if they did not have a legitimate reason to ask for them, automatically makes them admissible in court as evidence, so it is crucial to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most undoubtable time you need a criminal defense lawyer in Glendale, MO.
-If you are ever actually detained by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any questions without a lawyer in the room, and call a Glendale criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Glendale, MO.
+If you are ever arrested by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any inquiries without a lawyer in the room, and call a Glendale criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Glendale, MO

-If there’s one thing that Glendale drivers do not want to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for a moving violation.
-Motorists all over Glendale, MO know that local municipal law enforcement uses traffic tickets not to keep roads safe, but sometimes as a way to fill city coffers (especially if the town you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Glendale drivers do not like to see behind them, it’s the distinctive sight of police sirens pulling them over for a moving violation.
+Motorists all over Glendale, MO know that local municipal police departments use traffic enforcement not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the town you are driving through has a dwindling property tax base, or indeed does not levy property tax on homeowners).

 Being given a traffic ticket in Glendale, MO isn’t just a pain, it’s also a drain on your finances.
-If you elect to pay your Glendale traffic ticket, you indirectly plead guilty to the charges you were pulled over for and they go on your driving record.
-Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets generally cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this window you could be looking at stiffer penalties.
+If you choose to pay your Glendale traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
+Depending on the severity of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
+Tickets usually cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over once again during this window you could be subject to increased penalties.

-More and more Glendale drivers are choosing Combs Law Group as their Glendale traffic ticket lawyer, and with good reason.
-Combs Law Group brings unmatched legal acumen to every single one of its cases, even small moving violations.
-Our firm works without rest to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
-Best of all, our top-notch Glendale traffic ticket lawyer services come at an excellent value: just $49.99 for most cases, giving you access to premier legal services at a price you would not expect.
-If you have recently been written a traffic ticket in Glendale, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Glendale traffic ticket fixed.
+Many Glendale drivers are choosing Combs Law Group as their Glendale traffic ticket lawyer, and with good reason.
+Combs Law Group brings unequaled legal acumen to every one of its cases, even minor moving violations.
+Our firm works without rest to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance rates) or have your ticket dismissed due to police not following proper procedure.
+Best of all, our premier Glendale traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to quality legal services at a price you would not expect.
+If you have recently been issued a traffic ticket in Glendale, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Glendale traffic ticket.

-When you have been accused of a crime, from a simple traffic ticket for not properly changing lanes to substantial felonies, talk to a knowledgeable Glendale, MO criminal defense lawyer at Combs Law Group first.
-Call us at (314) 900-HELP or contact us online to set up a free case review.
-Our firm is here to talk with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your precious reputation amongst family and friends.
+When you have been charged with a crime, from a simple traffic ticket for not properly changing lanes to grave felonies, talk to a seasoned Glendale, MO criminal defense lawyer at Combs Law Group first.
+Call us at (314) 900-HELP or contact us online to schedule a free review of your case.
+Our firm is eager to chat with you at any time to help you defend yourself against criminal indictments and keep your precious reputation amongst your community.